 This is the reality for most service-based small businesses.
 You're great at what you do — but chasing payments feels like a second job you never signed up for.

-The average small business spends 8+ hours a month on manual invoicing and payment follow-ups.
-That's a full workday lost to something that should run on autopilot.
-And the cost isn't just your time — it's the cash flow gaps, the awkward client conversations, and the invoices that slip through the cracks entirely.
+Manual invoicing and payment follow-ups quietly eat hours every month, and the cost isn't just your time — it's the cash-flow gaps, the awkward client conversations, and the invoices that slip through the cracks entirely.

 Here's the good news: invoicing automation for small business isn't complicated, it isn't expensive, and it works.
 Let's walk through exactly how to set it up.